Close Menu

 Spread the love

-Two years into President Bola Tinubu’s administration, Nigeria faces a deepening security and humanitarian crisis, with Amnesty International revealing that over 10,000 people have been killed in armed attacks across seven northern states June 4, 2025.
+Two years into President Bola Tinubu’s administration, Nigeria faces a deepening security and humanitarian crisis, with Amnesty International revealing that over 10,000 people have been killed by violence and armed attacks across seven northern states June 4, 2025.

 According to report on June 4, Benue and Plateau states bear the brunt of this violence, where entire villages have been destroyed, thousands displaced, and survivors left to grapple with hunger and insecurity.